 Documentation of progress

 The scoping study and the EITI Report identified a salt-producing company, Südwestdeutsche Salzwerke AG as being jointly owned by the State of Baden-Württemberg and the City of Heilbronn.
 The EITI Report includes links to reports documenting dividends (EUR 17 million) paid in 2016.
+The EITI report includes links to reports documenting the payment from company side (annual company report) as well as the income on government side (reports from the state and the city on state owned businesses).
 Dividends were not considered a material revenue stream by the MSG and therefore they were not reconciled.
 There is no indication that transfers to Südwestdeutsche Salzwerke AG from government agencies took place.

 Südwestdeutsche Salzwerke AG did not participate in EITI reporting.
 Their mandatory payment report from 2016 demonstrates that they made material tax payments to the government (EUR 14 million in total), in addition to the dividend payments mentioned above (see Requirement 4.1).
 The dividends are not included in the mandatory payments report.
 In the report, the company explains that this is due to dividends paid out to all shareholders on equal terms.